 Vintage Sugar -- A Period Fashion Editorial at the Old Imperial Sugar Mill

 This past August, while the Texas sun kept things around 100 degrees, we shot a vintage fashion editorial in the decommissioned Imperial Sugar mill in Sugar Land, Texas.
-The shoot was originally intnded to publicize an ambitions fashion show that never got off the ground.
+The shoot was originally intended to publicize an ambitious fashion show that never got off the ground.
 The plan for the show was to feature a sugar and candy theme.
 It would also include historical elements because of the historical importance of the mill to the City of Sugar Land.
 The vintage editorial capitalized on the historical aspect of the ill-fated show, presenting a retrospective of fashions during the plant’s heyday till it’s close.
 Roughly post-WW2 till the early 2000s.

 The site dates back to the 19th century.
 The two remaining buildings date from the very early 1900s and include the 9-story Char House and a 120-yard long shipping warehouse.
 The Char House contained extensive refining machinery that performed the last steps in purifying and completing the sugar making process.
 The interior of that building is a sort of brick “Gothic” with 20-foot ceilings, brick columns, floor to ceiling industrial glass windows, and huge, menacing openings in the floors and ceilings where equipment has been removed.

 The warehouse building has an interior ceiling that’s over 50′ high, and features the remnants of a huge conveyor belt, exposed ducts, and large bay doors that admit a hazy light.
 It also includes a set of ladders that reach guard stands near the ceiling, a feature that recalls the use of prison labor in the mill at the turn of the century.